 Simple English definitions for legal terms

-Read a random definition: faith and trust
+Read a random definition: interim order

 A life peerage is when someone is given the title of baron for their lifetime.
 This is a special honor given by the English government.
 Before 1958, only men could receive this honor, but now women can too.
 Being a peer means you are equal in status to other peers, who are members of the British nobility.
 Peers can sit and vote in the House of Lords, which is an important part of the government.